 - Canadian Passport does not help you overcome inadmissibility.
 If you are inadmissible, you must apply for a Waiver.
 When port authorities run your passport they are checking to see if it is valid and not reported stolen.
 They need to check a different database to see if you have a criminal record.

 - It has been over 7 years since I was last convicted…my record is probably gone by now.

-- Your record does not “automatically go away” or get purged (with the exception of previously detailed absolute and conditional discharges).
-In order to seal your criminal record, you must apply for a Canadian Pardon.
-A Canadian Pardon does not erase the fact that you were convicted.
-Your Pardon can be revoked if you re-offend.
-Regardless, Pardons are still not recognized by the United States and Pardons do not help you overcome inadmissibility.
+- Your criminal record does not “automatically go away” or get purged (with the exception of previously detailed absolute and conditional discharges).
+In order to seal your criminal record, you must apply for a Record Suspension (previously called Pardon).
+A Record Suspension does not erase the fact that you were convicted.
+Your Record Suspension can be revoked if you re-offend.
+Regardless, Record Suspensions are still not recognized by the United States and do not help you overcome inadmissibility.

 - Sometimes they let me in, sometimes they don’t.
 It’s no big deal…I’ll try to enter again.
 The worst that can happen is that they refuse me again.

 - You hope that all they do is refuse you!
 Homeland Security can confiscate your vehicle, fine you, lay criminal charges against you, detain you, incarcerate you, and more!

 - The admissibility of passengers traveling with you may also be at risk.
 Persons traveling to the U.S. with you, especially in cases where they are aware of your record and that you may be inadmissible, may be charged and convicted with harboring an illegal alien.